 Gluten is a protein found in wheat, barley, rye, and sometimes oats (via cross-contamination) (1).
 Celiac disease is the inability to digest gluten.
 When intestinal villi are exposed to gluten they become inflamed and can cause flattening of the villi in the intestine, leading to a mal-absorption of nutrients, including iron, vitamin D and calcium (1,4).
 For people with celiac disease, following a gluten-free diet is the only effective treatment (1,5).
 The good news is that there are many other whole grains and pseudo-grains (seeds such as amaranth, buckwheat, and quinoa) that are gluten-free, some of which are highlighted in the list below.

-Nutritional Value and Health Research
+Nutritional Value and Health Research on WHole Grains

 Below is a list of grains beyond whole wheat to add variety to your menu.
 The nutritional information is based on 1 cup for ease of comparison.
 Nutrient data was gathered from the USDA Agricultural Research Service National Nutrient Database for Standard Reference Release 26.